Wie wordt euromiljonair?

-Wie wordt euromiljonair? (/nl/, English translation: Who will be a euromillionaire?) was a Belgian game show based on the original British format of Who Wants to Be a Millionaire?.
+Wie wordt euromiljonair? (/nl/, English translation: Who will be a euromillionaire?) is a Belgian quiz show based on the original British format of Who Wants to Be a Millionaire?.
 The show was hosted by Walter Grootaers.
 The main goal of the game was to win €1 million by answering 15 multiple-choice questions correctly.
 Wie wordt euromiljonair? was broadcast from 2002 to 2006.
-The show was shown on the Belgian television station vtm.
+The show was shown on the VTM.
 The first safe haven was on question 5 for €500, the second one on question 10 for €12,500.